Naagar/Seeds_Classification/README.md

    3. Training image classifier model.

-   Each RGB image was preprocessed by resizing the smallest dimension to 128, cropping the centre 128x128 region, subtracting the per-pixel mean (across all images) and then using ten different sub-crops of size 128X128 (corners + centre with(out) horizontal flips).
+   Each RGB image was preprocessed by resizing the smallest dimension to 128, cropping the center 128x128 region, subtracting the per-pixel mean (across all images), and then using ten different sub-crops of size 128X128 (corners + center with(out) horizontal flips).

-   Stochastic gradient descent with batch_size of 256 was used to update the parameters, starting with learning rate of 10−3, in conjunction with a momentum term of 0.1.
+   Stochastic gradient descent with batch_size of 256 was used to update the parameters, starting with a learning rate of 10−3, in conjunction with a momentum term of 0.1.

    We anneal the learning rate throughout training manually when the validation error plateaus.
 ## Classifying the sack of images after doing segmentation to get the single seed image.